Another idea, supposedly confirmed by science, turns out to have little scientific foundation.

 No thinking person should hold strong climate opinions unless they’ve carefully considered a range of viewpoints.

-Changing definitions of ‘normal’ blood pressure means larger numbers of people are coping with drug side effects.
+Changing definitions of ‘normal’ blood pressure means more people are coping with drug side effects.

 Doctors and nurses rarely follow the rules when collecting important info about our health.